Kriz-hub/Holiday-Dialysis/README.md

 ## Structure
 #### Section1
 * The homepage features a responsive navigationbar on the right and a logo on the left top, this bar is fixed.
-On mobile screens left en right side will split and become centered   in top of each order.
+On mobile screens left en right side of navbar will split and become centered in top of each order.
 The navigationbar has also a language button.
 With javascript and display=none and display=inline, the right language appear in front without loading the   whole page.
 * Below that is a fading carousel as the hero image.
 I didn't want to add control buttons to swap the images by hand, just images with a fading effect to each.
 In that fading carousel a title "Holiday Dialysis" appears with a linear-gradient background directly underneath the text.
   In smaller devices the title becomes too big according to the pictures of the carousel, therefore the title "Holiday Dialysis" emerges down the carousel in smartphones
 * Below are 2 columns of text.
 They appear down each other on a mobile device.